Ryan4Reed/cambrilearn/documentation/report.md

 #### Hyperparameter tuning
 For each model we've used grid search to tune the models hyperparameters.
 In addition we plot each models performance on the validation set as eac of the parameters are varied in order to get a better picture of whether the ranges we've set for the parameters to explore are sufficient.
 However the score on the final test set is used to govern the selection.
 Sometimes adding additional ranges to explore per perameter results in better performance on the validation set (so gridsearch selects those) but worse performance on the final test set.
 We tune these ranges by hand with trail and error to get the best result.

+#### Model Performance
+Please see `logs/models.log` for more information on model performance

-# Final model selection
+#### Final model selection
 After experimenting with our models, the only task for which a model could outperform simply predicting the mean was the `account_median_arpc` prediction.
 Our Xgboost model achieved an R2 of 0.25, which is not great, but is better than simply predicting the mean.
 As such we will use the following approach for our prediction tasks.
 We will use:
 - the xgboost model for predicting median_account_arpc
 - mean across account for predicting account_hit_success_rate
 - per month mean for predicting account_revenue_proportions

 ----